I saw Richard Curtis and Danny Boyle’s film Yesterday last week.

 They wrote great songs, made records, ignited Beatlemania.
 They made joyful, playful music and became rich and famous beyond anyone’s wildest dreams.
 And then they fell apart.

-were so much more than just being cool rock stars on stage.
-You couldn’t make
+The Beatles were so much more than just being cool rock stars on stage.
+You couldn’t make this stuff up.

 That’s one issue I have with the movie Yesterday – it’s so bland, almost boring, compared to the real-life Beatles story.
 The Beatles were never boring.